akaskverma2000/web-chat-app/README.md

 You can configure the server settings in the `.env` file.
 Here are the available configuration options:

 - `PORT`: The port on which the server should listen for WebSocket connections.
-- `DB_HOST`: The hostname of the database server.
+- `DATABASE_HOST`: The hostname of the database server.
-- `DB_USER`: The username for accessing the database.
+- `DATABASE_USER`: The username for accessing the database.
-- `DB_PASSWORD`: The password for accessing the database.
+- `DATABASE_PASSWORD`: The password for accessing the database.
-- `DB_NAME`: The name of the database to use.
+- `DATABASE_NAME`: The name of the database to use.

 ## Use Case